Booster Seat vs Car Seat

 Booster Seat

-Older children (4–12 years) who have outgrown car seats but are not yet tall enough for proper seat belt fit.
+Best for older children who have outgrown car seats but are still too small for adult seat belts.

 | Aspect | Car Seat | Booster Seat |